chriskyfung/chriskyfung.github.io/_posts/2019-09-18-Google-Cloud-Essential-Skills-Challenge-Lab.md

 <!--more-->

-Last time I wrote about a challenging lab entited _"[Configure Secure RDP using a Windows Bastion Host with Terraform](/blog/qwiklabs/Configure-Windows-Bastion-Host-with-Terraform-on-GCP)"_ within the Qwiklabs quest of "[Challenge: GCP Architecture](https://google.qwiklabs.com/quests/47)".
-Different from the normal hand-on-labs in Qwiklabs, the challenge labs do not provide with step-by-step cookbooks for you.
+Last time I wrote about a challenging lab entitled _"[Configure Secure RDP using a Windows Bastion Host with Terraform](/blog/qwiklabs/Configure-Windows-Bastion-Host-with-Terraform-on-GCP)"_ within the Qwiklabs quest of "[Challenge: GCP Architecture](https://google.qwiklabs.com/quests/47)".
+Different from the normal hand-on-labs in Qwiklabs, the challenge labs do not provide step-by-step cookbooks for you.
 Instead, only a scenario is given to you.
 So, you have to figure out the solutions by yourself as the exercises for who prepare for the [Google Cloud Certified Professional Cloud Architect](https://cloud.google.com/certification/cloud-architect).
 Some of them are hard and tricky, and you cannot try the labs again and again (because each lab has a limited quota to attempt).
 So, I am going to make a logbook for each of the labs in the challenge quest.
 I hope the articles would help you if you get stuck with taking those labs.

 This time is about the easiest lab in the challenge quest -- **GSP101** _"[Google Cloud Essential Skills: Challenge Lab](https://google.qwiklabs.com/focuses/1734?parent=catalog)"_.
-It just asks you to setup a VM instance with running Apache web server. **Pretty BASIC!** If you know how to do that, I recommend you to try your best.
+It just asks you to set up a VM instance with running Apache webserver. **Pretty BASIC!** If you know how to do that, I recommend you to try your best.
 Do not read the rest of the article unless you really need some more Hints.

 <br>